 - 5 garlic cloves finely chopped

 - 2 tbsp all purpose flour add 1 more tbsp if you want your soup even thicker

-- 2-3 (depending how rich you ant the soup) Cubes chicken bouillon (broken up so it's easier to dessolve in water)
+- 3 chicken bouillon cubes broken up so it’s easier to dissolve in water

 - 2 cups homemade shrimp broth made from the shrimp shells